Table of Contents

 The important portion of this Skill is the line in the middle of the text, ‘While Skill is active, all attacks will pierce at 1x Damage’.
 Much like Kord’s pierce, this is incredibly potent, allowing Hanyang to clear groups of enemies with frightening speed.
 As a consequence of her Rifle Class base Damage and Damage boosting Skill, Hanyang’s Damage output against groups of enemies is fantastic, and even gives her a strong niche in Day battles, despite her overall weaker Damage multiplier under those conditions.
 The value of being able to damage more enemies than just the one you are targeting cannot be understated, as she is effectively multiplying her Damage output by the number of enemies hit, but bear in mind the overwhelming majority of the utility is in her damage against groups; against a single target, Hanyang struggles to keep pace relative to her peers.

-This effect is illustrated in battle by Hanyang’s attacks transforming into a laser that visually travels horizontally from her position.
-This results in her attack animation being somewhat deceptive, as the actual hit is applied slightly later than the visuals might indicate, as well as obscuring her targeting.
+This effect is illustrated in battle by Hanyang’s attacks transforming into a laser that visually travels from Hanyang to her target, and slowly fading out.
+This results in her attack animation being somewhat deceptive, as the actual hit is applied slightly later than the visuals might indicate.
 Consider this gif.

 Contrary to what the visuals indicate, Hanyang does still target normally, as you can see above.
 Bear this in mind when considering the piercing effect, and its quirks as discussed below.